simongoricar/euphony/README.md

 The `configuration.toml` file must be in `./data/configuration.toml` (relative to the binary) or explicitly stated with the `--config` option.
 The PowerShell install script places this automatically (you just need to rename and fill out the file), other platforms will require a manual copy.

 Make sure the file name is `configuration.toml`, *carefully read* the explanations inside and fill out the contents.
+If you're unfamiliar with the format, it's [TOML](https://toml.io/en/), chosen for its readability and ease of editing.
 It is mostly about specifying where ffmpeg is, which files to track, where your libraries reside and what files you want to allow or forbid inside.

 > As an example, let's say I have two separate libraries: a lossy and a lossless one.
 The lossless one has its